-Though the ROI on inbound marketing is an average of three times higher than that of outbound, there’s still a time and place for outbound, and every marketing campaign needs some combination of both.
-This is especially true of email marketing when the lines between outbound and inbound are easily blurred.
+Though the ROI on inbound marketing is an average of three times higher than that of outbound marketing, there’s still a time and place for outbound, and every marketing campaign needs some combination of both.
+This is especially true of email marketing when the lines between outbound and inbound strategy are easily blurred.
 Read on for an overview of the crucial differences between inbound and outbound email, and when you should rely on both.

 An Overview of Outbound Email